linode/apl-docs/blog/2021-03-11-universal-opa-policy-development.md

    ...
 ```

-To simplify the example, we’ve cut out parts of our file, but you can also view it on the [Gatekeeper Library repo](https://github.com/open-policy-agent/gatekeeper-library/blob/master/library/general/containerlimits/template.yaml).
-The “rego” property is where the actual policy definition lives and any dependency libraries can be declared in the list of “libs”.
-We won’t go into how Rego rules for violations work now, but you can enjoy all the fun of learning a powerful query language inspired by decades old [Datalog](https://www.openpolicyagent.org/docs/latest/policy-language/).
+To simplify the example, we've cut out parts of our file, but you can also view it on the [Gatekeeper Library repo](https://github.com/open-policy-agent/gatekeeper-library/blob/master/library/general/containerlimits/template.yaml).
+The "rego" property is where the actual policy definition lives and any dependency libraries can be declared in the list of "libs".
+We won't go into how Rego rules for violations work now, but you can enjoy all the fun of learning a powerful query language inspired by decades old [Datalog](https://www.openpolicyagent.org/docs/latest/policy-language/).

 ## Planning for Unification